We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 For mild eczema, some natural treatments may help.
 Home remedies include:

-- a topical steroid to reduce inflammation
+- steroid to reduce inflammation

 - experience itchiness or symptoms that interrupt sleep or daily activities most days of the week